microsoft/vscode-docs/remote/advancedcontainers/develop-remote-host.md

 1. Follow the [quick start](/docs/remote/ssh.md#connect-to-a-remote-host) for the Remote - SSH extension to connect to a host and open a folder there.
 1. Use the **Remote-Containers: Reopen in Container** command.

-The rest of the Remote - Containers quick start applies as-is!
+The rest of the Remote - Containers quick start applies as-is.
 You can learn more about the [Remote - SSH extension in its documentation](/docs/remote/ssh.md).

 ## Connect using the Docker CLI